code-atlantic/chophper/readme.md

-# Chophper - A PHP HTML text truncator
+# Chophper - A simple text truncation utility for HTML

-Chophper is a PHP class that truncates HTML text to a given length without breaking the HTML tags.
+Chophper is a PHP utility for truncating text within HTML to a given length without breaking the HTML tags.

+Support for:

+- Truncating chars, optionally respecting word boundaries
+- Truncating words, optionally respecting sentence boundaries
+- Truncating sentences, optionally respecting block boundaries
+- Truncating blocks (paragraphs, lists, etc.)
+- Preserving HTML tags
+- Preserving HTML entities

 **Note: This is an alpha version.
 Use at your own risk, and expect API changes towards simple and more flexible usage before the first stable release.**